Written by Kristian Olsen, Product Manager | 13 August 2021

 Are your onboard systems and procedures robust enough to handle the current level of threat?

-By continually assessing risk exposure and then working to implement protection and detection measures, you can minimise cyber risks onboard your ships.
+By continually assessing risk exposure and then working to implement protection and detection measures, you can minimise cyber risks on board your ships.
 Use the following questions as a basis for a proper risk assessment:

-Your people are your crucial line of defence.
+Your people are your crucial first line of defence.
 You can have the best technical solutions, policies and procedures in place, but if people aren't trained properly and don't understand what good cyber hygiene looks like (and the risks of getting it wrong), then all the above measures may be futile.

 Assessing risk exposure and raising cybersecurity awareness is essential, but it only takes you so far.
 In an ever-changing threat landscape, how can you safely allow for Internet services across your fleet without compromising security?